Two pharmacists stand behind a pharmacy counter in Bangalore, India.

 Action plans

 Several global political meetings since 2014 have brought attention to the issue of AMR.
-There have been three Ministerial Conferences on AMR, three Call to Action on Antimicrobial Resistance (AMR) Conferences, and one UN High Level Meeting on AMR.
+There have been three Ministerial Conferences on AMR, three Call to Action on Antimicrobial Resistance (AMR) Conferences, and two UN High Level Meetings on AMR.

 Many of these have led to governments declaring new ambitions and renewing existing ones to tackle AMR.
 For example, the 2015 World Health Assembly launched a global action plan on AMR which led to the introduction of national action plans.
 Today, 178 countries have adopted an action plan.
 These propose actions to increase awareness, improve surveillance and research, reduce the number of infections, improve the use of antimicrobials and invest in new interventions.